 Links are signposts to both search engines and users.
-Thoughtful and well-written links make content more accessible, more usable, and more searchable.
-At the same time, superfluous, redundant, or vague links can push our results down in search engine rankings and hurt the overall accessibility and usability of our websites.
+Thoughtful and well-written links make content more accessible, usable, and searchable.
+At the same time, superfluous, redundant, or vague links can push down our results in search engine rankings and hurt the overall accessibility and usability of our websites.

 *Can the user find this information with a Google Search?
 Don’t include it.